semantic-release/semantic-release/docs/support/FAQ.md

 In both cases **semantic-release** will publish a new release, so your package users' will get the fixed/reverted version.

-Depending on the package manager you are using, you might be able to un-publish or deprecate a release, in order to prevent users to download it by accident.
-For example npm allows you to [un-publish](https://docs.npmjs.com/cli/unpublish) in [next 72 hours](https://www.npmjs.com/policies/unpublish) after releasing or to [deprecate](https://docs.npmjs.com/cli/deprecate) a release.
+Depending on the package manager you are using, you might be able to un-publish or deprecate a release, in order to prevent users from downloading it by accident.
+For example npm allows you to [un-publish](https://docs.npmjs.com/cli/unpublish) [within 72 hours](https://www.npmjs.com/policies/unpublish) after releasing.
+You may also [deprecate](https://docs.npmjs.com/cli/deprecate) a release if you would rather avoid un-publishing.

 In any case **do not remove the Git tag associated with the buggy version**, otherwise **semantic-release** will later try to republish that version.
 Publishing a version after un-publishing is not supported by most package managers.